-Each of the three Regimes has a document we call the "Declaration" (and some people call a Constitution).
-The controlling text is the Spanish version; the English text is thought to be an accurate translation, but we cannot guarantee that.
-Also, you should not rely on "close textual analysis" to reach legal conclusions, as these Declarations pre-dated a major overhaul to BCS Condominium law which occurred in 2016.
+Regime Declaration.
+The entire document described in the first paragraph above is what we call the "Regime Declaration" or just "Declaration" (and some other people call a Constitution).
+The controlling text is the Spanish version; the English text we include below is thought to be an accurate translation, but we cannot guarantee that.
+Also, you should not rely on "close textual analysis" to reach legal conclusions, as these Regime Declarations pre-date a major overhaul to BCS Condominium law which occurred in 2016.

 That said, here are the Regime Declarations.
-They also appear in TownSq (/documents)
+They also appear in TownSq (/documents).

 Phase I